thomasebsmith/recipes/README.md

 ## Prerequisites
 - A recent nightly Rust toolchain
-- sqlite3 (to initialize the database)
+- sqlite3 (if desired to initialize the database)

 ## Quick Start
 Run these commands in a Unix-like environment: